Key takeaways

 Product Overview

 Viola emerged from frustration with existing voice assistants that prioritize advertising and data collection over user experience.
-The developer describes being "tired of asking a simple question and getting a sales pitch in return."
+The developer describes being tired of assistants that work for corporations instead of people.

 - Everyday tasks — Timers, weather, conversions, questions